hsu-aut/blocksworld_simulation/README.md

 When a block is lifted, it can either be placed on the floor (put down) using the space bar or stacked on another block by typing the corresponding letter of the block (stack).

-**Controlling the Robot via the MCP server:**
+**Controlling the Robot via REST API commands:**

-The MCP-Server has 5 tools:
+There are the following 5 commands:

 1. pick_up(block):
     picks up a block from the ground